Epoxy Flooring in Franklin Township, NJ

 Do you coat warehouse and distribution floors?

 Yes.
-Franklin Township's growing industrial corridor along Route 27 and Elizabeth Avenue is a significant part of our work.
+The growing industrial corridor along Route 27 and Elizabeth Avenue is a significant part of our work.
 We spec systems for forklift traffic, pallet jacks, and heavy rolling loads on new and existing slabs.

-Do you serve other parts of Somerset County from Franklin Township?
+Do you serve other parts of Somerset County?

 Yes.
 We work across Somerset County and surrounding Central New Jersey, including Bridgewater, Somerville, Hillsborough, and nearby municipalities.
 Contact us with your address for coverage confirmation.